Gowdilya/blueflame/README.md

 eas build --profile development --platform ios

 ```
-View using expo on your Iphon
+View using expo on your Iphone